Do elderly adults struggle with substance abuse?

 When it comes to recreational substance abuse, alcohol is by far the most abused substance among seniors.
 The elderly population uses alcohol as both a coping mechanism and a vice.
 This is true of the general population of the United States as well.
 Among seniors, however, alcohol abuse is often far more extreme.
 The National Council on Alcoholism and Drug Dependence (NCADD) claims that widowers over the age of 75 have higher rates of alcohol use disorder than any other population.

 Unfortunately, seniors have significantly reduced ability to handle alcohol consumption.
 Elderly adults have slower metabolisms and less sturdy organs, and it often takes their bodies longer to process alcohol.
 According to the National Institute for Alcohol Abuse and Alcoholism, adults over the age of 65 should not drink more than seven drinks per week and no more than three drinks a day.
 While seniors are less likely to engage in binge drinking than their younger counterparts, regular and heavy consumption is common — and often hidden.
-Drinking above the recommended levels can cause health problems and exacerbate pre-existing health problems for the elderly.
+Drinking above the recommended levels can cause health problems and exacerbate pre-existing health problems for elderly adults.

 Alcohol abuse is also especially dangerous for seniors because they take so many other medications.
 A high percentage of prescription drugs and over-the-counter medications have warnings on their bottles stating that alcohol consumption is ill-advised while taking them.
 Interactions between medications and alcohol are often dangerous and unpredictable.
 In some cases, such as when alcohol is combined with benzodiazepines or opioids, the risk of overdose increases significantly.